cilliagustin/track-e.i/README.md

     * Delete Values: deletes the element values in an array of elements, this was used to delete input values when refreshing the add section.
     * uncheck radio buttons: adds a false value to checked on array of elements.

+#### data-control.js
+This is the main JavaScript file and is where all the data is created, manupulated and where the information populates the DOM.
+The file starts with some variables that will be changed with the following functions.